 Much of the content of Get Together is focussed on having fun, with clubs being just the tip of the new gameplay features.
 A number of activities are introduced in this pack – darts, foosball, DJ-ing – and dancing becomes a skill you can master.

 This pack also introduces one of the best towns in the game, Windenburg, which features explorable landscapes including strange ruins, and a semi-haunted mansion.
-There’s always some mystery or other to find in this pack, which features deep rabbit holes, and plenty of intrigue.

 If you purchase one expansion pack to spice up your Sims 4 experience, make it Seasons.
 This pack sounds basic – it adds the four seasons into gameplay, so that weather changes every few hours in the game – it comes with an avalanche of content.
-With Seasons, each year of Sim life is split up into recognisable quarters, with seasonal events determining what activities you can do, and what exactly you can celebrate along the way.
+With Seasons, each year of Sim life is split up into recognisable quarters, with seasonal events determining what activities you can do, and what you can celebrate along the way.

 In Winter, you can make snow angels or snowmen, and greet Father Christmas.
 In autumn, you can rake piles of leaves and watch as your plants change.
 Summer brings hot beach weather, where you can lounge in the pool or have water fights.
-Spring gives you chance to see flowers bloom, and participate in Love Day (Valentine’s Day).
+Spring gives you the chance to see flowers bloom, and participate in Love Day (Valentine’s Day).

-The range of new activities in this pack is fantastic, and it also helps diversify your gaming experience.
+The range of new activities in this pack is fantastic, and it also helps diversify your Sims experience.
 In the base version of The Sims 4, days can occasionally feel repetitive, but with seasonal changes bringing new colours and opportunities, this expansion pack consistently makes the action feel brand new.

-StrangerVille is one of two unique story-based game packs that let you explore a distinct narrative and take on quests, while adding in new clothing, items, and areas.
+StrangerVille is one of two unique story-based Sims 4 game packs that let you explore a distinct narrative and take on quests, while adding in new clothing, items, and areas.
 This pack is actually heavily reminiscent of The Sims 2, which was the first game to dive deeper into the world of Sim aliens, and provide a real sense of lore.
 Should you choose to enter the pack’s new town of StrangerVille, you’ll find a world on the brink of collapse, with alien plants seemingly taking over the minds and desires of the civilian population.

-You can choose to live in StrangerVille and ignore these strange problems – and you’ll find yourself in a lovely, dessert-themed neighbourhood, if you do – or you can set off on a grand quest to vanquish the alien plants and save the town from madness.
+You can choose to live in StrangerVille and ignore these strange problems – and you’ll find yourself in a lovely, desert-themed neighbourhood, if you do – or you can set off on a grand quest to vanquish the alien plants and save the town from madness.

 The Sims 4 rarely focusses on narrative, but game packs like StrangerVille make a solid case for why it should.
 The mystery presented in this pack unfolds at a fantastic pace, and perfectly fits the world of the game.
 If you’re into alien adventures, or you just want a pack that gives The Sims 4 a bit more structure, check out StrangerVille.

 The lives of toddlers and babies in The Sims 4 can be quite droll in the base game, with few activities available to help nurture them into budding adults.
-Luckily, the Parenthood game pack changes all that by introducing teachable lessons and child-rearing that can help kids graduate from wayward pre-teens to capable adults.
+Luckily, the Parenthood game pack changes that by introducing teachable lessons and child-rearing that can help kids graduate from wayward pre-teens to capable adults.
 ‘Parenting’ is a skill in this pack, which can be levelled up as you look after your children – and it also allows a range of discipline interactions.

 If your child Sim does something naughty – draws on the furniture, makes a mess of the floor – you can scold them, which helps push lessons like ‘being kind’, ‘being safe’ and ‘being clean’.
 Every decision you make will change your relationship with your kids, and help guide them to a better future (or a worse one, depending on how much you neglect your duties).
-While this does add pressure to the game, it also adds a real sense of achievement when your naughty child Sim finally graduates, and turns out to be a pretty mature adult.
+While this does add pressure to the game, it also provides a real sense of achievement when your naughty child Sim finally graduates, and turns out to be a mature adult.

 The Sims 4: Discover University re-introduces young adults to the world of learning, with a host of classes and activities available for any Sim who chooses to enrol in one of Britechester’s many prestigious universities.
-While it’s not strictly necessary to jump into classes – the game’s structure means you can get a job straight away as an adult – you can skip some career steps if you do well and complete all your homework assignments.
+While it’s not strictly necessary to jump into classes – the game’s structure means you can get a job straight away as an adult – you can skip some career steps if you do well, and complete all your homework assignments.

-The gameplay in this expansion pack is pretty involving – you’ll need to keep a constant eye on your Sims and watch for any assignments that come home – but if you’re looking for a way to make your Sim new friends, or to expand your Sims’ skillsets, then Discover University is the perfect pack.
+The gameplay in this expansion pack is pretty involving – you’ll need to keep a constant eye on your Sims and watch for any assignments that come home – but if you’re looking for a way to make your Sim new friends, or to expand their skillsets, then Discover University is the perfect pack.
 Essentially, it offers a game-within-a-game as players are tasked with managing their Sims’ time, and graduating well on the other side of classes.

 Skills learned feed directly into the game’s many careers, with specialisations like engineering and teaching benefitting from Sims going to university first.
-When you’re not going to classes, you can also jump into any number of parties in this pack, with ‘juice’ pong being a frequent feature.
+When you’re not going to classes, you can also jump into any number of parties in this pack, with ‘juice pong’ being a frequent feature.
 Plus, there’s also the matter of the odd secret society that can be found if you do really well in your Discover University travels…

 Fame is a fickle beast in this excellent expansion pack, with players required to keep each Sims’ aura present by posting to social media, visiting parties, signing autographs, or holding special events (including meet and greets with fans).
-Getting into this exclusive society also lets Sims access new rewards, including getting the red carpet treatment at parties.